cjfaquino/calculator/README.md

-# calculator

-#Things I focused on this project:
+# Calculator - things I focused on this project

-##Basic operators
+### Basic operators

-  add
-  subtract
-  multiple
-  divide
-##String together several operations
+### String together several operations
-  After first calculation, can press an operator and another number to continue calculation For example, `12 + 7 - 5 * 3 = should yield 42`
+  - After first calculation, can press an operator and another number to continue calculation
+  - For example, `12 + 7 - 5 * 3 = should yield 42`
-##Multiple equals key calculations
+### Multiple equals key calculations
-  After first calculation, can press equals key to repeat last operator and number repeatedly For example, `12 - 2 = = = should yield 6`
+  - After first calculation, can press equals key to repeat last operator and number repeatedly
+  - For example, `12 - 2 = = = should yield 6`

-##Adding keyboard + numpad support
+### Adding keyboard + numpad support